 - SaaS: APIs are crucial for adoption since they enable customers of the service to carry out bulk operations, integrate tightly with other SaaS applications and internal processes, as well as providing an extra level of comfort with respect to platform lock-in.
 Almost every major SaaS offering is now deploying at least customer-facing APIs to permit easy integration.
 Many also have or plan to have partner ecosystem APIs enabling third parties to develop add-ons and modules that benefit their customers.

 - PaaS: Platforms provide compute, storage, messaging and other services and essentially act as hosted APIs onto which developers can layer their code.
 APIs for PaaS essentially fall into two categories – those available to the code effectively running on the provided PaaS servers themselves, and those available to push-pull data into and out of the service.
 This access may be for other parts of the application that are not hosted on the PaaS, mobile applications calling the PaaS or for bulk control, management or monitoring operations.

-In each of these cases, while it is still technically possible to use a cloud hosted service in a way in which everything about the application is hosted within that single cloud service and requires no external integration, this mode of operation is insufficient for almost all significant use cases.
-Trends in the market also shows a strong correlation between the strength of a cloud service provider’s APIs and their relative success in the market.
+In each of these cases, while it is still technically possible to use a cloud-hosted service in a way in which everything about the application is hosted within that single cloud service and requires no external integration, this mode of operation is insufficient for almost all significant use cases.
+Trends in the market also show a strong correlation between the strength of a cloud service provider’s APIs and their relative success in the market.

 Social and APIs

 Social media has clearly had an enormous impact on both consumer Internet usage and enterprise applications.
 Facebook now counts more than 1.2 billion users, Twitter 230M, Instagram 15M and popular messaging app Whatsapp was just acquired by Facebook for $19B.
 On the enterprise side, social integration with mainstream networks as well as “social” features to enterprise products are all now table stakes for most organizations.
 Diverse examples of enterprise social products include: